Sirius Black: Harry Potter and the Deathly Hallows

-As stated by J. K. Rowling during the BBC Paxman interview, 2003, Sirius is "definitely dead."
-She has created further intrigue, however, by making a cryptic reference to the communication mirror Sirius gave to Harry before he died: "The mirror might not have helped as much as you think, but on the other hand, will help more than you think.
-You’ll have to read the final book to understand that!"
-In the final book, Aberforth Dumbledore uses the two-way mirror – which he bought from Mundungus Fletcher a year prior – to see Harry in the Malfoy Manor cellars, which enables Aberforth to send Dobby to rescue Harry.

 Sirius makes his final appearance in Harry Potter and the Deathly Hallows when Harry discovers the Resurrection Stone within the golden snitch.
 Appearing as a ghostly figure alongside Lily, James and Lupin, Sirius supports Harry's walk into death and assures him that dying is, "Quicker and easier than falling asleep."
 He also promises Harry that the four will always remain a part of him.

 Rowling revealed a family tree in the J. K. Rowling Documentary on ITV concerning all of the grandchildren of the Weasley family.
 In this family tree, it is known that Harry named his first son James Sirius, after his father and godfather.

 Harry Potter prequel

 Sirius and James are the protagonists of an 800-word story set three years before Harry's birth.
 The two friends are riding Sirius's motorbike and are chased by two Muggle policemen for breaking the speed limit.
 The policemen attempt to arrest them when three Death Eaters on broomsticks fly down towards them.
 Sirius and James use the police car as a barrier and the Death Eaters crash into it.
 In the end, they escape from the policemen flying on the motorbike.